 Research Expertise and Interest

-INTRODUCTION: The Fleiszig Lab's research is focused on understanding pathogenesis of bacterial infection, using the cornea and the opportunistic pathogen Pseudomonas aeruginosa as model systems.
+Suzanne Fleiszig is a Professor of Optometry and Vision Science.
+The Fleiszig Lab's research is focused on understanding pathogenesis of bacterial infection, using the cornea and the opportunistic pathogen Pseudomonas aeruginosa as model systems.
 Studies are aimed at understanding the molecular factors that prevent bacterial penetration of epithelia during health, how the functionality of that defense system is modulated, and the bacterial factors that enable penetration when the system is compromised.
 By studying the eye's defensive mechanisms and determining what microbial factors involved in initiating disease, we hope to develop therapeutics for preventing/treating infection on multiple surfaces of the body.

-DETAIL: Our epithelial surfaces are normally resistant to infection.
+Our epithelial surfaces are normally resistant to infection.
 Therefore, researchers who study infectious disease in vivo commonly resort to use of models that deliberately compromise the target tissue (or otherwise bypass barriers) so that disease can be enabled and studied.
-These infection models have led to a plethora of important information about factors involved in pathology and/or its resolution when disease is initated.
+These infection models have led to a plethora of important information about factors involved in pathology and/or its resolution when disease is initiated.
 However, other models are needed to study barriers to infection, or early events that occur prior to disease initiation when it occurs in the absence of overt injury.